 The metric results in the dashboard reflect only the saved artifact files.
 To save the test suite

 cc_DriverSwRequest_Tests.mldatx, in the Test Browser, right-click cc_DriverSwRequest_Tests and click Save.

 The dashboard detects that the metric results are now stale and shows a warning banner at the top of the dashboard.

-Click the Collect button on the warning banner to re-collect the metric data so that the dashboard reflects the traceability link between the test case and requirements.
+Click the Collect button on the warning banner to re-collect the metric data so that the dashboard reflects the traceability link between the test and requirements.

 View the updated dashboard widgets by returning to the Model Testing results.
 At the top of the dashboard, there is a breadcrumb trail from the Metric Details back to the Model Testing results.
-Click the breadcrumb button for db_DriverSwRequest to return to the Model Testing results for the unit.
+Click the breadcrumb button for cc_DriverSwRequest to return to the Model Testing results for the unit.